maxprihodko8/test_task_symfony/README.md

 The frontend test focus on Typescript/Javascript Angular 2 and Bootstrap Css.

-*You should read completely read this fill before starting.*
+*You should read completely this file before starting.*

 You should know how to use Symfony 2/3 and a base of FOSRestBundle and JMSSerializerBundle.
 You should know the basic of Angular 2.